userzaqo/discord-selfbot-zaqo/README.md

 ### Sup lil selfbot made in js, dont give a fuck bout discord ngl so use it at ur own risk bro love yall👋

+### No token Grabber btw just obsf. for protect my code so tht it enjoy

 ## Installation Guide btw (Windows)
 - Run 'Install.bat' (it should insall all dependencies)